How You Can Earn Up to £100 an Hour from Paid Market Research in the UK

 One-to-One Interviews (Online or In Person)

 You might meet in person or join a video call.
 These are usually more detailed.
-In-person interviews, without using an app such as Teams, are very rare these days; it's almost always via a video call, especially since the researcher might be thousands of miles away from you.
+In-person interviews without an app like Teams are infrequent these days; it's almost always via video call, especially since the researcher might be thousands of miles away.

 You'll often be asked to share your screen, and you might be asked to perform a specific task, such as road testing a mobile app prototype, or perhaps a user test of a website, or answer some questions about how you do certain things, or they'll ask your opinion on new products or services.
 Most of these types of online chats are video-recorded for later use.